FWyckmans/MyFunctions/README.md

 # MyFunctions
-Repository with all the function I created and found useful during my PhD thesis.
+Repository with all the functions I created and found useful during my PhD thesis.